 The arrival of the M5 shook things up as it sits on top of Canon’s mirrorless range.
 It is designed to appeal to experienced users, as it is a more portable alternative to DSLR.
 It sports an all-new 24.2MP APS-C CMOS sensor, which is excellent as it runs a sensitivity range running from 100-25,600.

-Then it also features a Hybrid CMOS AF III system and doesn’t suffer from a notoriously slow AF system like its predecessors.
+It also features a Hybrid CMOS AF III system and doesn’t suffer from a notoriously slow AF system like its predecessors.
 There is a noticeable improvement as the EOS M5 takes advantage of Canon’s latest sensor technology paired with ever-efficient Dual Pixel CMOS AF.

 Then this EOS M5 is also the most connected of all Canon cameras we have ever come across.
 Not only does it have Wi-Fi and NFC, but it also has low-power Bluetooth, which allows constant connection to be maintained between the camera and smart devices.
 It promises easy transfer of images and sharing of images online as well.

-The only surprising drawback it has is the absence of 4K video, which almost all new rivals have taken up.
+The only surprising drawback is the absence of 4K video, which almost all new rivals have taken up.
 But the EOS M5 has stuck with 1080p video.
 This is a drawback, but all the other features make up for it.
 The portability and compactness make it a real catch.

 All in all, this EOS M5 is one of Canon’s best mirrorless cameras yet.
 It is indeed a capable piece of kit, but the only thing that held it back is the hefty price.